-&lt;sup>10 By 'political leadership' is meant the leadership of the executive, such as the Cabinet or equivalent body.
+&lt;sup>6 By political leadership. is meant the leadership of the executive, such as the Cabinet or equivalent body.
 Involvement of the legislative in review of budget proposals is covered by indicator PI-27.

 Dimension Minimum requirements for dimension score.
-Scoring Methodology ${f M2}$ (i) Existence of and adherence to a fixed budget calendar Score = $A$ : A clear annual budget calendar exists, is generally adhered to and allows MDAs enough time (and at least six weeks from receipt of the budget circular) to meaningfully complete their detailed estimates on time.
+Scoring Methodology M2 (i) Existence of and adherence to a fixed budget calendar Score = A : A clear annual budget calendar exists, is generally adhered to and allows MDAs enough time (and at least six weeks from receipt of the budget circular) to meaningfully complete their detailed estimates on time.
 Score = B : A clear annual budget calendar exists, but some delays are often experienced in its implementation.
-The calendar allows MDAs reasonable time (at least four weeks from receipt of the budget circular) so that most of them are able to meaningfully complete their detailed estimates on time, Score = C: An annual budget calendar exists, but is rudimentary and substantial delays may often be experienced in its implementation, and allows MDAs so little time to complete detailed estimates, that many fail to complete them timely.
-Score = D : A budget calendar is not prepared OR it is generally not adhered to OR the time allowed for MDAs' budget preparation is clearly insufficient to make meaningful submissions. (ii) Guidance on the preparation Score = $A$ : A comprehensive and clear budget circular is issued to MDAs, which reflects ceilings approved by Cabinet (or equivalent) prior to the circular's distribution to MDAs. of budget submissions Score = B : A comprehensive and clear budget circular is issued to MDAs, which reflects ceilings approved by Cabinet (or equivalent).
+The calendar allows MDAs reasonable time (at least four weeks from receipt of the budget circular) so that most of them are able to meaningfully complete their detailed estimates on time.
+Score = C : An annual budget calendar exists, but is rudimentary and substantial delays may often be experienced in its implementation, and allows MDAs so little time to complete detailed estimates, that many fail to complete them timely.
+Score = D : A budget calendar is not prepared OR it is generally not adhered to OR the time allowed for MDAs. budget preparation is clearly insufficient to make meaningful submissions. (ii) Guidance on the preparation of budget submissions Score = A: A comprehensive and clear budget circular is issued to MDAs, which reflects ceilings approved by Cabinet (or equivalent) prior to the circular's distribution to MDAs.
+Score = B: A comprehensive and clear budget circular is issued to MDAs, which reflects ceilings approved by Cabinet (or equivalent).
 This approval takes place after the circular distribution to MDAs, but before MDAs have completed their submission.
 Score = C: A budget circular is issued to MDAs, including ceilings for individual administrative units or functional areas.
-The budget estimates are reviewed and approved by Cabinet only after they have been completed in all details by MDAs, thus seriously constraining Cabinet's ability to make adjustments.
-Score = D : A budget circular is not issued to MDAs OR the quality of the circular is very poor OR Cabinet is involved in approving the allocations only immediately before submission of detailed estimates to the legislature, thus having no opportunities for adjustment. (iii) Timely budget Score = $\mathbf{A}$ : The legislature has, during the last three years, approved the budget before the start of the fiscal year. approval by the legislature Score = B : The legislature approves the budget before the start of the fiscal year, but a delay of up to two months has happened in one of the last three years.
-Score = $\mathbf{C}$ : The legislature has, in two of the last three years, approved the budget within two months of the start of the fiscal year.
-Score = D : The budget has been approved with more than two months delay in two of the last three years.
+The budget estimates are reviewed and approved by Cabinet 's ability to make adjustments.
+Score = D: A budget circular is not issued to MDAs OR the quality of the circular is very poor OR Cabinet is involved in approving the allocations only immediately before submission of detailed estimates to the legislature, thus having no opportunities for adjustment. (iii) Timely budget approval by the legislature Score = A: The legislature has, during the last three years, approved the budget before the start of the fiscal year.
+Score = B: The legislature approves the budget before the start of the fiscal year, but a delay of up to two months has happened in one of the last three years.
+Score = C: The legislature has, in two of the last three years, approved the budget within two months of the start of the fiscal year.
+Score = D: The budget has been approved with more than two months delay in two of the last three years.